zoltanctoth/bigdata-training/assignment.md

 2. The results of a customer satisfaction survey are stored in `s3://zoltanctoth/ceu/satisfaction.txt`.
 3. We have a hypothesis that those users who have *gmail.com* email addresses are in general more satisfied with our services than those, who come with an *outlook.com* email address.
 Is this right?
 What can you see in the data?
 Use Spark on AWS.
-4. Ah, also, someone said that this is especially true if we only check the users that come from countrties in Europe.
-Unfortunately can only get the country code from the payment records from web.log, but that might be enough to prove or refute this hypothesis.
-What do you see in the data?
+4. We have a hypothesis that our happiest user comes from the Netherlands? is this true?
+Only output the happiest user, together with the his/her country.
 5. Show the results on the screen.
 Download the notebook (File -> Download as) in *HTML* fromat and upload it into your bucket with the name `spark-advanced-notebook.html`.
  You will need a few commands here which we have not covered.
 [The Spark programming guide manual](http://spark.apache.org/docs/latest/programming-guide.html#working-with-key-value-pairs) will help, especially the part with *Working with key value pairs*.